pachovit/echopages/README.md

   * Schedule is configured to every second
   * Do 4 deliveries of 1 content unit each
   * Assert 4 deliveries make sense

+## TODO:
+* Configure the number of content units in the digest